Impact of endocrine disruptors on our lives

 This soap is hypoallergenic, with 100% natural ingredients, biodegradable , vegan, and cruelty-free.

-Free of plastics, palm oil, essential oils, perfumes, colorants, preservatives, and petroleum derivatives.
+Free of plastics, palm oil, essential oils, perfumes, colorants, preservatives or petroleum derivatives.

 It has many uses:

-.- In a bucket or stick form for hand, face, and body hygiene, as dish soap, for pretreating tough stains, for household surfaces, as an insecticide...
+- In bucket or stick form for hand, face and body hygiene, as dish soap, for pretreating tough stains, for household surfaces, as an insecticide…

-It's a gentle, natural abrasive that, when combined with cleaning vinegar, increases its descaling power.
-It's biodegradable and plastic-free, water-friendly, vegan, and cruelty-free.
+It is a mild, natural abrasive product that, when combined with cleaning vinegar, increases its descaling power.
+It is biodegradable and plastic-free, does not pollute water, is vegan, and cruelty-free.

-It can be used as a powder detergent for washing machines, dishwashers, as a surface cleaner in the kitchen and bathroom, as a drain unblocker, to clean induction cooktops, glass-ceramic cooktops, or stoves; it prevents unpleasant odors in trash cans, footwear, sportswear, and mattresses; it polishes metal objects; and it is used to pretreat tough stains.
+It can be used as a powdered detergent for the washing machine, for the dishwasher, as a surface cleaner in the kitchen and bathroom, as a pipe unblocker, to clean induction hobs, ceramic hobs or the stove, it prevents bad odors in garbage bins, footwear, sportswear, mattresses, it gives shine to metal objects, to pretreat tough stains.

-The cloths, the loofah, and the bristles of some of the brushes are compostable and contain no plastic (in industrial brushes, microplastics are released with use and end up in the ocean through our drains).
+The cloths, the loofah and the bristles of some of the brushes are compostable, they do not contain plastics (in industrial ones, with use, microplastics are released that reach the sea through our drains).

-I recommend letting it air dry and disinfecting it with water from time to time to eliminate possible germs.
+I recommend always letting it air dry and disinfecting it in water every so often to eliminate any possible germs.

 What did you think of this content?
-Did we help you understand what endocrine disruptors are, how they affect our health, and how we can help you change the way you clean your house to take care of yourself and your loved ones?
+Did we help you understand what endocrine disruptors are, how they affect our health, and how to change the way you clean your house to take care of yourself and your family?